 Whether addressed in the terms of their contract or by rules established in law, the fiduciary is required to act in the best interest of their client or beneficiary.

 If a fiduciary breaches their duty, if they act for their own profit or gain, act recklessly, negligently or fraudulently, a cause of action may exist for a lawsuit.

-Contact the law office of Hughes Ellzey if you’ve suffered a breach of fiduciary duty.
+Contact the business disagreement lawyer of Hughes Ellzey if you’ve suffered a breach of fiduciary duty.
 Violations can include:

 - Your business partner has mismanaged your company’s assets